• Skip to main content

 The tolerance for some tests can be as much as +/- 10-percent.

-At first glance, this can make it appear that some of the tests are worthless, but even an inaccurate test can be helpful.
+At first glance, this can make it seem that some tests are worthless, but even an inaccurate test can be helpful.

 So long as a test produces consistent results, you can still use it to track your progress.